egoschema/EgoSchema/README.md

 python download.py
 ```

 This will fetch the dataset and save it in the `videos` folder.
-The naming convention for the videos corresponds to the `q_uid` key in the `questions.json` file.The second script will be faster although less stable.
+The naming convention for the videos corresponds to the `q_uid` key in the `questions.json` file.
+Run it second time in case some clips fail the download.
 In case google drive limiting issues arise you ca download the dataset at the following link ```https://drive.google.com/drive/folders/1SS0VVz8rML1e5gWq7D7VtP1oxE2UtmhQ?usp=sharing```

 ## Benchmarking EgoSchema